dushantpanchbhai/chatbot2/README.md

 * this project can help in finding the main solution of many question. so instead of surffing over internet,enter your question here and get the answer.

 ## Future scope
->it can be build further by implementing voice search in it. also the model can be modified so as to get more effective and accurate answer
+>This project can be build further by implementing voice search in it. also the model can be modified so as to get more effective and accurate answer

 ## Screenshots